jaminthorns/vscode-gitterm/ideas.md

 I'd like for this to be a ❗, but it's currently only a proposed API, available by enabling `contribMultiDiffEditorMenus`.

-# View File from Another Reference ❗

-When working on a file in some feature branch, I often want to view the file as it is in `main` or some other branch to compare side-by-side.
-This is easy to do with `git show <REF>:<FILE>`.

-There should be a command (with a default keybinding) that lets you select a reference (branch/tag/commit) to view the active file at.

-This should also be available as a context menu command when viewing diffs.

 # Use `Pseudoterminal` for running commands 🤔

 Using a `Pseudoterminal` could provide a cleaner experience when running